n8sOrganization/project-automation/README.md

-## Temporary Repo for Testing Github Project Board Creation Automation
+## Github Project Board Creation Automation Hack

+### With these workflow files in your template repo, you create a repo from template, then gh actions will create a project, add columns, create issues, attach issues to board, and cleanup the workflows so they won't run again.

 Add the contents of the `/.github` folder to your template repo.